jdorn/json-editor/README.md

 }
 ```

-You can globally set the defaults instead if you want:
+You can globally set the default options too if you want:

 ```js
 JSONEditor.defaults.editors.object.options.collapsed = true;